-The board’s proposal regarding resolution on guidelines for remuneration to the management (item 16)
+Proposal regarding resolution on guidelines for remuneration to the management (item 16)

-The board of directors proposes that the annual general meeting resolve to approve the board of directors’ proposal concerning principles and guidelines for the remuneration of the company's management in accordance with what is stated below, to apply until the annual general meeting 2014.
+The board of directors proposes that the annual general meeting resolve to approve the board of directors’ proposal concerning principles and guidelines for the remuneration of the company's management in accordance with what is stated below, to apply until the annual general meeting 2016.
 The board’s proposal principally conforms to guidelines previously applied to the remuneration of the company’s management.
-“Management” refers to the chief executive officer and the other members of the management group, which in addition to the chief executive officer comprises seven persons.
+“Management” refers to the chief executive officer and the other members of the management group, which in addition to the chief executive officer comprises six persons.
 The board has appointed a Remuneration Committee to draw up proposals regarding remuneration and other terms of employment for the management.

 Orexo shall offer terms of employment that are in line with market rates so that the company can recruit and retain skilled personnel.
 Remuneration to the management shall comprise a fixed salary, variable remuneration, long-term incentive programs, pensions and other customary benefits.
 Remuneration is based on the individual’s commitment and performance in relation to previously established goals, individual goals and goals for the entire company.
 Individual performance is continuously evaluated.

 Fixed salary is generally reviewed on an annual basis and shall be based on the qualitative performance of the individual.
 The fixed salary of the chief executive officer and the management shall be in line with market conditions.
 Variable remuneration shall take into account the individual’s level of responsibility and degree of influence.
 The size of variable remuneration is based on the percentage of set goals met by the individual.
-Variable remuneration shall amount to no more than 40 percent of the fixed salary of the chief executive officer and 30 percent of the fixed salary for the other members of the management.
+Variable remuneration shall amount to no more than 40 percent of the fixed salary of the chief executive officer and not more than 30 percent of the fixed salary for the other members of the management group.
 Furthermore, the board of directors shall have the option of allocating further variable non-recurring remuneration to the management when the board deems it to be appropriate.

 Orexo has adopted share-based incentive programs intended to promote the company’s long-term interests by motivating and rewarding the management of the company, among others.